backstage/backstage/docs/support/project-structure.md

   to read out definitions and generate documentation for it.

 - [`e2e-test/`](https://github.com/backstage/backstage/tree/master/packages/e2e-test) -
-  Another CLI that can be run to try out what would happen if you built all the packages, published them, created a new app, and then run them.
+  Another CLI that can be run to try out what would happen if you build all the packages, publish them, create a new app, and then run them.
 CI uses this for e2e-tests.

 - [`integration/`](https://github.com/backstage/backstage/tree/master/packages/integration) -
   Common functionalities of integrations like GitHub, GitLab, etc.